Wearing a face covering

 Face shields may be used, but only if they are worn in addition to a face covering underneath, as the evidence shows that they do not provide adequate protection on their own as they do not adequately cover the mouth, nose and chin.

 There is no requirement for face coverings to meet specific levels of filtration efficiency and breathability.
+However some organisations have produced their own standards for face coverings which you may choose to consult.

 In June 2020 the British Retail Consortium released a specification for Textile Barrier Face Coverings designed for both disposable and reusable face coverings.
-The specification sets out the design, performance and chemical requirements of coverings, as well as labelling instructions, but does not include tests for filtration efficiency.
+The specification sets out the design, performance and chemical requirements of face coverings, as well as labelling instructions, but does not include tests for filtration efficiency.

 The British Standards Institute adopted the specification for “barrier masks”, which is a kite mark standard and can be downloaded.
 Buying or selling a kite marked standard provides consumers with confidence that their face covering provides some level of protection.
 There is no requirement for face coverings to meet any specific quality standards.